anabrid/pyanalog/doc/installation.rst

     $ python3 setup.py develop --user

-After these steps you are ready to use import the ``pydda`` from any Python3 script anywhere on your system, but only *as your current user*.
+After these steps you are ready to use import the ``dda`` from any Python3 script anywhere on your system, but only *as your current user*.

 If you want to install the package, just call ``pip install`` or ``python3 setup.py install``